 The use of animals in research studies is only approved after the cantonal authorities have conducted an extensive review.
 The Commission on Animal Experimentation performs an evaluation of interests for every animal testing application submitted.
 In this evaluation, the benefits of the proposed study are weighed against the distress caused to the animals.
-The Commission on Animal Experimentation only recommends the cantonal veterinary office to grant the request when the benefits prevail.
+The commission only recommends that the Cantonal Veterinary Office grant the request when the benefits prevail.
 In addition, the Commission on Animal Experimentation and the Cantonal Veterinary Office assess compliance with the 3Rs principle.